fd/httpmiddlewarevet/README.md

 #### Validate Middleware Handlers with Vet

-Many http.Handler wrappers (e.g. middleware) do not implement all needed interfaces or respect basic http/x semantics.
-**Vet** provides a test to validate these handlers.
+Many `http.Handler` wrappers (e.g. middleware) do not implement all necessary interfaces or respect the basic semantics of those interfaces. **Vet** provides a tool to test these handlers.

 example :